Skip to content

 Connection timing — Connected vs. WebSocket onopen

-SignalFishPollingClient emits [SignalFishEvent::Connected] once the transport's is_ready() method returns true.
+SignalFishPollingClient emits [SignalFishEvent::Connected] once the transport's Transport::is_ready() method returns true.
 For EmscriptenWebSocketTransport, this happens after the browser's WebSocket onopen callback fires — meaning Connected genuinely reflects a completed handshake.

 SignalFishPollingClient